Dealing with the dreaded health

 1. Did you get a good policy from a reputable provider?

-First, it’s important to understand that insurance companies don’t really want you to file claims.
-For you, it’s part of your insurance coverage and protection.
-For insurance companies, claims are expenses that reduce profits, as debits to the bottom line.
+First, it’s important to understand that insurance companies would prefer that you don’t file claims.
+For you, it’s part of your insurance coverage you paid good money for, but for them, claims are expenses that reduce profits, as debits to the bottom line.

-Some insurance companies have given the industry a bad rap by denying legitimate claims or offering low settlements, and will often take advantage of claimants who don’t have experience dealing with the process.
-They know that most people just want to get their claim settled as quickly as possible so they can move on with their lives.
-This gives insurance companies a lot of leverage to lowball offers or drag their feet on processing claims.
+Some lower-end insurance companies have given the industry a bad rap by denying or under-reimbursing legitimate claims.
+They will often take advantage of claimants who don’t have experience dealing with the process.
+They know that most people just want to get their claim settled as quickly as possible so they can move on with their lives, and may use this leverage to drag their feet on processing claims.

 2. Do you have the time and patience?